shaysugg/rand-sht-rust/README.md

 # Random stuff with rust
-Some random projects I've developed to learn rust.
+* Some random projects I've developed to learn rust.
-I tried to keep each project in one file, small but functional.
+* I tried to keep each project in one file, small but functional.
-Obviously I'm new to rust and these are not written with the best possible rust codes.
+* Obviously I'm new to rust and these are not written with the best possible rust codes.

 List of stuff that are here:
 * [tic-tac-toe game](#tic-tac-toe-game).
 * mp3 tag editor.
-* some networking (this is wip still).
+* Networking (this is wip still).
-* some data structures .
+* Some data structures.
-    Somehow I implemented something like link list, but not sure if it's the best implementation.
+    Somehow I implemented something like linked-list, but not sure if it's the best implementation.
 * [Qulog](#qulog) A quick log persister with sqlite.

 ## Notable stuff so far ...